Mew233/synergyy/README.md

 SynergyY is an all-in-one package for drug synergy prediction.
 This package allows the user to conduct **unbiased** experiments to compare the prediction performance between reviewed methods.

-The user can also freely to include new dataset , and select preferential cell/drug features to train the deep learning model.
+The user can freely include new datasets, and select preferential cell/drug features to train the deep learning model.
 ****

 #### Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install synergyy.

 ```bash
 # Unzip